 English Muffins

-Ask me what my ultimate weakness is and I’ll tell you it’s bread 🍞🥖… okay, maybe a couple others but bread is definitely among them!
+Ask me what my ultimate weakness is, and I’ll tell you it’s bread 🍞🥖… okay, maybe a couple of others, but bread is definitely among them!
 The smell of freshly baked bread simply triggers my appetite.
 When making it at home, it’s even worse because it’s so fresh!

-In the morning, there is a wide variety to choose from like Banana Bread, Croissant 🥐, Brioche, Monkey Bread, Zucchini Bread, Pain au Chocolat, Bagel, Apple Cinnamon Bread, and the list goes on!
+In the morning, there is a wide variety to choose from, like Banana Bread, Croissant 🥐, Brioche, Monkey Bread, Zucchini Bread, Pain au Chocolat, Bagels, Apple Cinnamon Bread, and the list goes on!
 Another one that is quite popular for breakfast and brunch is English Muffins!

-These little guys are delicious and fabulous when making them from scratch!
-While the store-bought ones are heavy and dense, these homemade ones are light, fluffy and incredibly tasty 😋!
-Their texture is soft and slightly chewy plus they’re easy to make with amazing results!
+These little guys are delicious and fabulous when made from scratch!
+While the store-bought ones are heavy and dense, these homemade ones are light, fluffy, and incredibly tasty 😋!
+Their texture is soft and slightly chewy, plus they’re easy to make with amazing results!

-You don’t need a degree 🎓 from Le Cordon Blue or the Institute of Culinary Education (ICE) to make these incredible breakfast delights!
+You don’t need a degree 🎓 from Le Cordon Bleu or the Institute of Culinary Education (ICE) to make these incredible breakfast delights!
 What you need is time and a cookie cutter… that’s all!
-I say “time” because to achieve great flavor and texture, it’s ideal to let the dough rest in the fridge for at least 8 hours but preferably overnight.
+I say “time” because, to achieve great flavor and texture, it’s ideal to let the dough rest in the fridge for at least 8 hours, but preferably overnight.

-When making the dough, it will become pretty sticky and that is exactly what it’s supposed to be.
-The perfect kitchen tool for the task is a stand mixer as it will be hard to handle.
-Contrary to other bread recipes, English Muffins are “special” and the paddle attachment is used instead of the dough hook.
+When making the dough, it will become quite sticky, and that is exactly what it’s supposed to be.
+The perfect kitchen tool for the task is a stand mixer, as it will be hard to handle.
+Contrary to other bread recipes, English Muffins are “special”, and the paddle attachment is used instead of the dough hook.

-When taking the dough out (a day or two later) and dropping it onto a well-floured work surface, it’s important to gently spread it out with floured hands down to ½-inch thick.
-The dough will retract therefore let the gluten relax for a couple minutes ⏳ before going back at it.
+When taking the dough out (a day or two later) and dropping it onto a well-floured work surface, it’s important to gently spread it out with floured hands down to ½ inch thick.
+The dough will retract therefore, let the gluten relax for a couple of minutes ⏳ before going back at it.
 It’s not recommended to use a rolling pin because it will knock the air out.

 Although semolina can be used, the true signature of these muffins is cornmeal.
 I sprinkle a large baking sheet lined with a silicone mat or parchment paper with cornmeal and spread it out evenly.
-After cutting my dough with a 3-inch cookie cutter, each round is transferred to the prepared baking sheet, sprinkle the tops with more cornmeal, cover with a clean dish towel and proof for 30 minutes ⏰.
+After cutting my dough with a 3-inch cookie cutter, each round is transferred to the prepared baking sheet, sprinkled the top with more cornmeal, covered with a clean dish towel, and proofed for 30 minutes ⏰.

-The best way to cook 👩🍳👨🍳 these little guys is either in a cast-iron pan or a griddle.
+The best way to cook 👩🍳👨🍳 these little guys is either in a cast-iron pan or on a griddle.
 Make sure the pan (or griddle) is very hot before starting.
-Sprinkle more cornmeal, place 3 or 4 muffins, cover with a lid and reduce the heat to medium-low.
-It should take about 8 to 10 minutes before getting that gorgeous golden-brown color.
+Sprinkle more cornmeal, place 3 to 4 muffins, cover with a lid, and reduce the heat to medium-low.
+It should take about 8 to 10 minutes to achieve that gorgeous golden-brown color.
 Flip and cook until the internal temperature reaches 200ºF.

-While cooling off on a wire rack, do another batch.
-You can push away the “used” cornmeal on the side but I prefer getting rid of it so it doesn’t burn and trigger my fire alarm 🔥 (it’s very finicky).
-I repeat the same process, working in batches; lightly sprinkle in some cornmeal, place 3 to 4 muffins, cover and cook.
+While cooling off on a wire rack, make another batch.
+You can push away the “used” cornmeal to the side, but I prefer getting rid of it so it doesn’t burn and trigger my fire alarm 🔥 (it’s very finicky).
+I repeat the same process, working in batches: lightly sprinkle in some cornmeal, place 3 to 4 muffins, cover, and cook.

 Bon Appétit! 🍽